particle-iot/compile-action/README.md

 ### Outputs

 * `artifact-path`: Path to the compiled binary artifact.
 Typically, it will be `output/firmware.bin`
 * `device-os-version`: The Device OS version that was used for compilation.
 This may differ from the requested version if the requested version is a semver range or `latest` or `latest-lts`.
+Example: `2.3.1`

 ### Example Pipeline